Temple University: The Owl

 The owl has been the symbol and mascot for Temple University since its founding in the 1880s, making it the first school in the United States to adopt the owl as its symbol.
 The nocturnal hunter symbolized Temple's early mission as a night school for ambitious young people of limited means.
 Russell Conwell encouraged these students, saying, "The owl of the night makes the eagle of the day."
 In addition to being a universal symbol for wisdom and knowledge, the owl was the symbol of Athena, Greek goddess of wisdom and warfare.
 Due to this, the owl was decided to be a suitable mascot for not only the university as a center of learning, but for the athletic teams as well.

 In 1977, Temple introduced "Victor T. Owl", a costumed mascot, which was then renamed Hooter in 1984, and has remained Temple's mascot at sports games and events since.
 Stella, Temple's live owl mascot, was hatched in 2009 in Washington State and raised by a master falconer.
 She arrived in Pennsylvania in 2011 and lives in the Elmwood Park Zoo in Norristown, Pennsylvania.
 Stella is one of two live owl mascots in Division I athletics, the other being Florida Atlantic University's Hera.
 Temple University is one of three schools in the American Athletic Conference to use the owl as a mascot, alongside Florida Atlantic University and Rice University.

 Fraternities and sororities

-31 Greek organizations are part of the Temple University Greek Association, with 938 members in Fall 2024.
+31 Greek organizations are part of the Temple University Greek Association, with 938 members in the fall of 2024.